Real-time dynamics of string breaking in quantum spin chains: Models and quench dynamics

 We study the real-time dynamics of string breaking in two quantum spin models with distinct features.
 In the first place, we consider a quantum Ising chain with nearest-neighbor interactions in both transverse and longitudinal magnetic fields, with strength $h_x$ and $h_z$, respectively,

 The second model is a quantum spin chain with long-range interactions,

 where $\sigma^{\mu}_i$ ($\mu = x, y, z$) denotes the Pauli matrices acting on site $i$, $r_{ij}$ is the distance between sites $i$ and $j$, $\alpha > 1$ determines the power-law decay of the long-range interactions (the case $\alpha \in [0,1]$ is avoided so as to ensure a well-defined thermodynamic limit \cite{Long-range, Cannas1996}), $L$ is the size of the system, and the ferromagnetic coupling $J > 0$ sets the overall energy scale.
-We consider periodic boundary conditions for the long-range model in Eq. (\ref{Ising_long}), where $r_{ij} = \min \left(|i-j|, L-|i-j|\right)$.
-For the short-range model in Eq. (\ref{Ising_short}), we have used open boundary conditions, but we have checked that our results do not rely on this particular choice.
+For the short-range model in Eq. (\ref{Ising_short}), we use open boundary conditions, since this choice resembles the conditions in relevant experimental platforms, which are discussed subsequently.
+We have, however, checked that our results do not rely on this particular choice.
+On the other hand, we consider periodic boundary conditions for the long-range model in Eq. (\ref{Ising_long}), where $r_{ij} = \min \left(|i-j|, L-|i-j|\right)$, as this model is more sensitive to finite-size effects.
 Also, throughout this work, we use units such that the reduced Planck's constant $\hbar$ and the lattice spacing $a$ are both set to 1.

 In their respective ground states, both models feature a ferromagnetic phase for sufficiently weak transverse fields $h_x$, with domain walls as the elementary excitations.
 In the short-range model, this is the case in the limit of vanishing longitudinal field $h_z$, whereas for the system in Eq.~(\ref{Ising_long}) when the power-law decay $\alpha>2$ of the interactions is sufficiently rapid.
 Upon adding $h_z$~\cite{mccoy, Rutkevich2008, calabreseNat} or upon decreasing $\alpha$ into the range $\alpha<2$~\cite{Long-range}, the domain walls develop a confining potential with the interaction energy between two domain walls increasing as a function of their distance similar in phenomenology to confinement in gauge theories.